-Condoms are often one of the first types of birth control we learn about in our youth.
+Condoms are often one of the first types of protection we learn about in our youth.
 Some of us were taught about them during school sex ed classes when an awkward gym teacher instructed us on the best way to apply a condom to a piece of fruit.
 Some of us learned from our parents who walked into our bedrooms, handed us a book about sex and a pack of condoms while asking us to “please, oh, please do not get pregnant, or get anyone else pregnant.”
 The least fortunate of us may have simply learned about condoms through pop culture.
 We might have learned about their usage but less about how or why they’re important during sex.

-However we were first introduced to them, condoms are often framed as an effective tool for family planning and birth control.
+However we were first introduced to them, condoms are often framed as an effective tool for family planning.
 What do we know about their effectiveness in preventing infections?
 Do condoms prevent STDs?

 What is a Condom and How Does It Work?

 Condoms are one of the oldest and most popular varieties of STD prevention in the world.
 They are made from a thin piece of material—usually latex, but sometimes polyurethane—which creates a barrier between partners, their genitals and other parts of their body that might be exposed to the genitals.

 Using a barrier method, such as condoms or dental dams, can help protect partners from exposure to different bodily fluids they are not ready to exchange: whether that be pre-ejaculate, vaginal lubrication, semen or blood.
 All four of these fluids can contain and transmit sexually transmitted viruses, bacteria and parasites.
 It is important to practice safer sex and use a barrier method until you and your partner have been tested and you each feel comfortable sharing fluids.